alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 3. Open the CSV in a spreadsheet tool using comma as the delimiter.
 4. Remove any rows above the column headers so that the first visible row contains the column headers.
 5. Insert a new column titled "Average time per view (seconds)".
-6. Divide the "User engagement" value by the "Views" value.
+6. In the "Average time per view (seconds)" column, divide the "User engagement" value by the "Views" value.

 This produces an estimate of average engaged time per page view.